docQodly/docs/docs/studio/model/model-editor-interface.md

 ## Model JSON Representation

-In Qodly Studio, the model possesses a JSON representation that is useful for troubleshooting or copying/pasting selected parts.
+In the Studio, the model possesses a JSON representation that is useful for troubleshooting or copying/pasting selected parts.

 <Column.List align="center" justifyContent="between">
 <Column.Item width="50%">